Beliavsky/Fortran-code-on-GitHub/README.md

 [KVS.fortran](https://github.com/vizlab-kobe/KVS.fortran): interface by Naohisa Sakamoto and Go Tamura to the [Kyoto Visualization System](https://github.com/naohisas/KVS) (KVS) for scientific simulation data sets

+[libgnuplot-fortran](https://github.com/JoseAntonioLattice/libgnuplot-fortran): routines for plotting inside Fortran using Gnuplot, by JoseAntonioLattice

 [M_attr](https://github.com/urbanjost/M_attr): set terminal text attributes using ANSI escape sequences

 [M_calcomp](https://github.com/urbanjost/M_calcomp): old graphics library used in conjunction with M_draw for work with old codes, by urbanjost.
 The CALCOMP library is a simple set of FORTRAN callable graphic routines that allows users to quickly construct plots.